ezakhar/help/en/basics/analyse-detailed-activity.md

 * heart rate;
 * power;
-* pace;
+* pace/speed;
-* elevation;
+* altitude;
 * cadence.

 Elements of the chart management:
 ![Managing the indicators chart](https://content.staminity.com/assets/images/_new/activity/measures-chart.png)

-* 1 - Choose a chart: **indicators chart/segments chart**.
-Is available for structured activities.
-The indicators chart is always displayed in all the remaining activities.
+* 1 - Сhart selector: **indicators chart/segments chart**.
+It is available only for structured activities and allow to switch between **indicators chart** and [segments chart](#segmentpanel).
-* 2 - Turn on/turn off the **auto scaling** attribute.
-If the attribute is turned on, then when you select a part of the chart, it changes its scale and the selected part is displayed at full width of the screen.
+* 2 - Turn on/turn off the **auto zoom** attribute.
+If the auto zoom is turned on, then when you select a part of the chart, it changes its scale and the selected part is displayed at full width of the screen.
 * 3 -  **Set up **chart **smoothing**.
 By changing the position of the cursor you can set the degree of the indicators’ smoothing on the chart.
-* 4 - Buttons allowing to **manage the scale **of the chart.
-They appear if the auto scaling mode is turned off \(2\)
+* 4 - **"Zoom in" and "Zoom out" buttons** allowing to manage the zoom level of the chart.
+They appear if the auto zoom is turned off \(2\)
 * 5 - Choose **layout **of the chart: by duration or by distance;
 * 6 - Manage **set of indicators** to be displayed;